MohammadZarifiyan/Laravel-Telegram-Bot/README.md

 ```

 ## Breaker
-If the Update is not handled by a `CommandHandler`, the update continues its path and reaches the _Breakers_.
-Breaker is a class that can handle the request based on its type, But a Breaker unlike Telegram Middlewares cannot modify the update.
+If the Update is not handled by a `CommandHandler`, it continues its path and reaches the Breakers.
+A _Breaker_ is a class that can handle the request based on its type, but unlike Telegram Middlewares, it cannot modify the update.

-The method that is called when Breaker is executed is exactly like Telegram middleware.
+The method that is called when a Breaker is executed is exactly like a Telegram middleware.

 A Breaker should extend `MohammadZarifiyan\Telegram\Breaker`.

-If a Breaker returns `true`, update processing stops.
-Otherwise, the next breakers will be executed.
-You can also stop processing Update by `stop` method in your Telegram breaker.
-If you do not want to stop processing the Update through next Telegram Breakers or stage, You should return `false` or anything other than `true`.
-You can also call `continue` method in your Telegram Breaker for the same result.
+If a Breaker returns `true`, update processing stops; otherwise, the next breakers will be executed.
+You can also stop processing the update with the `stop` method in your Breaker.
+If you do not want to stop processing the update through subsequent Breakers or stages, you should return `false` or anything other than `true`.
+Similarly, you can achieve the same result by calling the `continue` method in your Telegram Breaker.

-**Note that too many Telegram Middlewares and Breakers can reduce the performance of your Telegram bot.**
+**Note that having too many Telegram Middlewares and Breakers can reduce the performance of your Telegram bot.**

-To generate a fresh Breaker run the following command.
+To generate a new Breaker, run the following command.
 ```bash
 php artisan make:telegram-breaker <BreakerName>
 ```

-You should add your Telegram Breaker in `telegram.php` configuration file.
+You should add your Telegram Breaker to the `telegram.php` configuration file.
 ```php
 <?php